MIDI on Linux

 First it must be ensured that there is no ALSA sequencer support enabled in JACK.
-To check that, open QJackCtl's Setup window.
-Set Settings > MIDI Driver to none.
-Then uncheck the Misc > Enable ALSA Sequencer support option.
-Now restart the jack server before going on.
+To check that, one must open QJackCtl's Setup window and set Settings > MIDI Driver to none, then uncheck the Misc > Enable ALSA Sequencer support option.
+The jack server must then be restarted before going on.

-Next, check whether a2jmidid is already installed.
-After starting the JACK server, go to the command line and type:a2jmidid -e
+Next, it must be checked whether a2jmidid is already installed.
+This is done by starting the JACK server, then going to the command line and typing:a2jmidid -e

-If a2jmidid does not exist, install it with the software manager of the Linux distribution in use and try again.
+If a2jmidid does not exist, it must be installed with the software manager of the Linux distribution in use until this command responds.